 What does this modern, 21st century CFO look like?
 They bring much more creativity, communication, and technological skillsets to the table.
 CFOs are no longer just accountants.
 They are a partner to the CEO, a vocal leader of an organization, and an action-based executive within the context of a company’s structure.
 What was once the highlight of a CFO’s resume – extensive financial management and accounting experience – is now a minimum requirement to take on a CFO role.
 In fact, a strong accounting and ERP system management background holds no guarantees.

-President and CFO Search Practice Managing Partner of Cowen Partners Executive Search, Shawn Cole, stated, “there is an evolution taking place.
+There is an evolution taking place.
 While CFOs with ERP experience have been in demand for a long time, ERP experience is now a prerequisite, not unlike an accounting or finance degree.
-Many of the CFOs we are placing are inheriting ERP selection and implementation initiatives at their new companies as part of their company’s data automation, analytics, and forecasting goals.”
+Many of the CFOs we are placing are inheriting ERP selection and implementation initiatives at their new companies as part of their company’s data automation, analytics, and forecasting goals.

 Even more importantly, CEOs are looking for someone who understands how to leverage technology to improve data analysis, strategy development, risk management, and communication within departments.
 They want to see a CFO to bring a wealth of both financial and non-financial expertise, innate creativity, and technological prowess to the table.
 They expect CFOs to use their abilities to implement meaningful, data-driven, and company-wide initiatives.